Gay money is big money

 Do you see the opportunity?
 A significant portion of what could be saved is being spent.

 Where are we spending our money?
-Per the most recent 2016 Prudential LGBT Financial Experience Survey, we’re spending our gay money making ourselves feel good.
+Per the 2016 Prudential LGBT Financial Experience Survey, we’re spending our gay money making ourselves feel good.

-For years, John and I spent the same way.
+For years, John and I spent this way.
 This is how we acquired $51,000 in credit card debt.
-Over time, we learned that we were making up in our adulthood for feeling inferior and inadequate during our childhood.
+Over time, we learned that we were making up in our adulthood for low self-esteems during our childhood.
 While this provided temporary enjoyment, it brought long-term unhappiness and served neither us nor our queer community.

 What can you do to better serve yourself and the queer community?
-We have four suggestions on how to use your gay money:
+We have five suggestions on how to use your gay money:

-- Save more of your income – Start with saving enough in your employer-sponsored retirement plan to get your employer match, otherwise, you’re leaving money on the table.
+- Save more of your income – Save enough in your employer-sponsored retirement plan to get your employer match, otherwise, you’re leaving money on the table.

-- Make more income – Increase your streams of income by starting your own gay blog.
+- Make more money – Increase your streams of income by starting your own gay blog.

-- When you spend, keep it in the family – If even just 10 percent of our $917 billion was spent within the queer community, we’d create and retain massive amounts of wealth to make us even stronger and more influential.
-Find a local Queer business by searching the NGLCC’s list of local Chambers of Commerce and connecting with queer businesses in your community.
+- Spend within the family – If even just 10% of our $917 billion was spent within the queer community, we’d create and retain massive amounts of wealth to make us even stronger and more influential.

-- Vote with your dollars – When you can’t spend within the queer community, spend on companies that support the queer community.
-Your local queer advocacy organization can help you.
+- Vote with your dollars – When you can’t spend within the queer community, spend with companies that support the queer community.

 I believe in a strong queer community.
 We need to build our community on a financially strong foundation.
 A financially strong foundation means avoiding the financial distractions of student loans, mortgages and consumer debt and saving and spending our gay money wisely.